School Ethos and Values

 Reading and Phonics

-At St Nicholas’ Primary School we have recently introduced the Read Write Inc (RWI) programme to begin to teach children to read and write.
+At St Nicholas’ Primary School we use the Read Write Inc (RWI) Phonics and Spelling programme to begin to teach children to read and write.
 RWI is a method of learning centred round letter sounds and phonics, and we use it to aid children in their reading and writing.

 Using RWI, the children learn to decode effortlessly so that they can put all their energy into comprehending what they read.
 It also allows them to spell effortlessly so that they can put all their energy into composing what they write.

-We carry out regular simple assessments and children are placed in a group that matches the stage that they need to be at in order to make the most progress.
-All the adults delivering the RWI programme at St Nicks have been trained specifically for that role.
+We carry out regular simple assessments and children are placed in a group that matches the stage that they need to be working at in order to make the most progress.
+All the adults delivering the RWI programme at St Nicks have been trained specifically for that role and are given regular support and top-up training.

 When using RWI to read the children will: